aplab/darkyog/README.md

 2 download darkyog and unzip into any directory

+3 close all sqlyog sessions and close sqlyog

-3 run bin/darkyog.bat under the current user (not the admin)
+4 run bin/darkyog.bat under the current user (not the admin)

+5 start sqlyog